Winnie Dunn, PhD, OTR, FAOTAOverview:

-Examine patterns in children who are at risk or have specific disabilities
+Examine patterns in young children who are at risk related to sensory processingAge Range:

 Your Scientifically-Based Choice

 The Sensory Profile family of products includes the best-selling Sensory Profile, Infant/Toddler Sensory Profile, Adolescent/Adult Sensory Profile, and the Sensory Profile School Companion.
 The expansive age-range of Sensory Profile products allows you to confidently evaluate sensory-related difficulties in clients, from birth to geriatric.

 Whatever the age of your clients — infants, child, adolescent, or adult — Sensory Profile products can help you:

 - Understand the complexities of their sensory processing